 Understanding VanEck Vectors Gold Miners ETF's Unusual Options Activity

-VanEck Vectors Gold Miners ETF (NYSE:GDX) shares experienced unusual options activity on Thursday.
-The stock price moved down to $33.86 following the option alert.
+VanEck Vectors Gold Miners ETF (NYSE:GDX) shares experienced unusual options activity on Friday.
+The stock price moved up to $34.33 following the option alert.

 - Sentiment: BEARISH